ndmitchell/record-dot-preprocessor/proposal/0000-record-dot-syntax.md

 getTerms :: [Class]  -> [Quarter]
 getTerms = map (.taken.term) -- nested section
 ```

-~FIXME: These examples don't include function updates or nested updates~.
-~FIXME: What is meant by "function update" here?~

-A full, rigorous set of tests are available in the examples directory of [this repository](https://github.com/ndmitchell/record-dot-preprocessor).
-Those tests take the following considerations into account:
+A full, rigorous set of examples (as tests) are available in the examples directory of [this repository](https://github.com/ndmitchell/record-dot-preprocessor).
+Those tests include infix applications, polymorphic data types, interoperation with other extensions etc. These tests follow the specifications given earlier.

-* Basic operations;
-* Parametrically polymorphic datatypes;
-* Complex record updates including nested updates;
-* Multiple occurrences of a field label in a single datatype;
-* Infix applications and associativity;
-* Interoperability with existing extensions;
-* Interoperability with GADTs and existentials.

 ## Effect and Interactions